-All students will have access to hand washing before meals and snacks are served and after restroom use.
+All students will have access to hand washing or sanitizer before meals and snacks are served and hand washing for after restroom use.
 Opportunity for frequent hand washing/sanitizer stations will be provided throughout the school day when students are present.